 Your chest will feel tight for several days after surgery, but prescription medication is usually very effective in preventing pain.
 You may have decreased sensation to your nipples and the skin of your breast.
 This usually returns to normal, but rarely, it is permanent.
 You can’t drive after breast surgery until you are off narcotic pain medications and feel comfortable handling the wheel (about a week).
 You shouldn’t lay on your side, lift anything over 10 pounds, or lift your elbows above your shoulders for two weeks after surgery.

 A note about breast cancer

 Implants do not increase your risk of breast cancer or delay your diagnosis.
 Women with breast cancer are diagnosed at the same stage on average as women without implants and have the same survival rates.

 When you get your mammogram, you will need to tell them about your implants so special techniques can be used to visualize as much breast tissue as possible.
 Having implants makes it more likely that you will need a mastectomy instead a lumpectomy and radiation.
 You will need to get a mammogram before your implant surgery if you are over age forty or if you have a family history of breast cancer before age forty.

 Breast Augmentation Price

 Breast implants cost around $900 for two saline implants, and $1800 for two silicone implants.
+However, form stable implants can cost roughly $2400.
 Breast Augmentation Surgery takes about an hour, and the cost for anesthesia and the operating room is generally around $1500.
-The final component of breast augmentation price is the surgeons fee, which is $2500 for either implant type based breast augmentation.
+The final component of breast augmentation price is the surgeons fee, which is $3000 - $3,500 for either implant type based breast augmentation.
 The total cost of the procedure is the total sum of these separate costs.
 The cost may vary slightly depending on how much time surgery takes.
 Feel free to contact me for a free consultation.
 Most breast implants Palm Beach cosmetic surgeons use are either produced by Mentor or Allergan.